AllergictoCrustaceans/techtonica-assignments/OOPinJS/README.md

 Live Deployment of Project: https://kwuoop.netlify.com/

-WARNING: If you're browser is automatically set to disable audio for pages, please enable.
+WARNING: If your browser is automatically set to disable audio for pages, please enable.
-Please let the page load for 1 minute or 2 for the audio of the background video to be audible.
-I'm sorry.
-It's just a huge file.
+The background video may not play immediately due to its huge file.
+But-- if you want to get the full experience, please let the page load for 1 or 2 minutes.

 Built and tested with: jQuery, Bootstrap, Jasmine.js